k-chuang/data-science-competitions/README.md

         - remove the features that have the same value in all samples.
 - Tree-based feature selection
     - Use a meta-estimator to determine/learn feature importances, and use for feature selection
+- L1-based feature selection (Lasso Regularization)
+    - Linear models penalized with the L1 norm have sparse solutions: many of their estimated coefficients are zero.
+    - For SVMs, parameter C controls the sparsity: the smaller C the fewer features selected.
 - More to be added...

 ## Model Selection